inha-iesw/rtems-qdp-vscode-extension/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### 커밋 메시지
+- 🎉: Begin a project.
+- ✨: Introduce new features.
+- ⚡️: Improve performance.
+- 🎨: Improve / Refactor the structure or format of the code.
+- 🐛: Fix a bug.
+- ✏️: Fix typos.
+- 📝: Add or Update the documentation / comments.
+- 🔥: Remove code or files.

 ## 📄 라이선스

 This project is licensed under the Apache 2.0 License